Spondylometaphyseal dysplasia, East-African type: Etiology

-This disorder was first discovered in 2002, by Verloes et al, when they described two un-related patients from East Africa, both of them had additional features such as short-limbed short stature, brachydactyly, etc. to be more specific, one child came from healthy un-related Rwandanese parents and the other child came from healthy un-related parents from Madagascar.
+This disorder was first discovered in 2002, by Verloes et al, when they described two un-related patients from East Africa, both of them had additional features such as short-limbed short stature, brachydactyly, etc. to be more specific, one child came from healthy un-related Rwandan parents and the other child came from healthy un-related parents from Madagascar.
 They concluded that the patients did not have SMD type A4, but rather a brand new type of SMD.